-A local authority Educational Visits Form EV6 sets out the legal requirements when transporting pupils using private vehicles.
-Any member of staff will be required to obtain business insurance as they are employed by the school and under the terms of their private insurance they are using their vehicle for business purposes.
-If a parent or volunteer transports pupils then they would need to complete the EV6 form beforehand for the attention of the Head Teacher , in which they declare that they accept responsibility for maintaining appropriate insurance cover, hold a current valid driving license and ensure that their vehicle is legal and road worthy in all respects.
+A LA Educational Visits Form EV6 sets out the legal requirements when transporting pupils using private vehicles.
+Any member of staff must obtain business insurance as they are employed by the school and under the terms of their private insurance they are using their vehicle for business purposes.
+If a parent/volunteer transports pupils then they would need to complete the EV6 form beforehand for the Head Teacher, in which they declare that they accept responsibility for maintaining appropriate insurance cover, hold a current valid driving licence and ensure that their vehicle is legal and road worthy in all respects.
 They do not require business cover as the terms of their insurance are for social, domestic and pleasure purposes.